fqantonio/GoingInductive/README.md

 # RESULTS

 The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work: in fact the sample is much larger.
-So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect [^readme-7], nor the problem of using the less numbered entrances of the junior high students sample.
+So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect [^readme-7], the sample has students with the same age and it doesn't have the problem of using the less numbered entrances of the junior high students sample.

 [^readme-7]: Is there an underlying behavioral underlying effect?